niphlod/ssis_dash/docs/administration.md

 on web2py's book (see Windows-->IIS section)

 ## Configuration
-All settings are stored into the appconfig.ini file at the root of the application.
+All settings are stored into the appconfig.ini file inside the private/ folder at the root of the application.

 A tipical config file looks like this